-Based on the updates provided as part of another EN on QoS, using the EDI is found as the only suitable API to communicate with the 5GC.
-Hence, this EN is removed.
+Based on the updates provided as part of another EN on QoS, using the EDI is found as the suitable API to communicate with the 5GC.
+Enhancement of an existing API or a new API may be considered during the normative work.